penumbra-zone/UIPs/uips/uip-4.md

 ## Rationale

-ZCash has considered a similar approach wherein backwards syncing is enabled using references in the memo fields.
-The advantage of this approach is that DAGSync-aware clients can populate these fields without a change to the consensus rules.
+ZCash has considered a similar approach wherein backwards syncing is enabled using references encoded into the memo fields.
+Wallets can periodically construct transactions that stuff references to previous transaction hashes into the memo field of the dummy transaction.
+The advantage of the memo-stuffing approach is that DAGSync-aware clients can populate these fields without a change to the consensus rules.
+The disadvantage, however, is that the user's transaction history is polluted with dummy transactions, and a client must scan forward to find one of these dummy transactions before it can go backwards.

 ## Backwards Compatibility